CuteLibs/CuteToast/README.md

 	- If `icon` is `true`, then pre-built icons will be shown
 	- If 'icon` is 'false` or 'boolean' is removed, then no icon will be shown
 	- If 'icon' is added by using `R.drawabale.icon_name` , then custom icon will be shown.
+* If you use the Custom Dependency (`implementation 'com.github.ahmmedrejowan.CuteToast:CuteToast-Custom:1.1`) then you can't use the pre-built icons.